Ask a Question

 Riding: 4 - 5 hours

 After breakfast you will saddle your horse.
 You will receive a short introduction before beginning the tour by riding through the marshy country of Nes.
-After about an hour you reach the valley of the river Fnjoska and cross over an old bridge to continue up the valley.
-Fnjoska is the longest freshwater river in Iceland and the narrow valley has a huge variety of landscapes as well as many birds caring for their young.
+After about an hour you reach the valley of the river Fnjóská and cross over an old bridge to continue up the valley.
+Fnjóská is the longest freshwater river in Iceland and the narrow valley has a huge variety of landscapes. you will see so many birds caring for their young.
+Stop for lunch at a beautiful place in the valley and then turn back to Grytubakki for coffee and cakes.
+After coffee you are driven to the well-known turfhouse of Laufas - a pure example of the gabled Icelandic farms of the past.
+This farmhouse has been a vicarage since the earliest Christian times.
+Dinner and overnight at Grytubakki.

 Day 3